 Here's an example of what you get with the extension:

-The free Stape GTM Helper includes both a Request URL format and a JSON format.
+The free Stape GTM Helper includes an Entities filter, a Request URL format, and a JSON format.
+The Entities filter allows you to filter certain tags for easier debugging.
 The URL format enhances the readability of queried parameters in URL requests, while the JSON formatter makes incoming and outgoing JSON requests easier to read.
 Combined with color-coded tag statuses and types, these features simplify debugging and improve the overall experience when working with sGTM.

 Comments